Automated De Novo Protein Design Optimization

 | 6 other proteins: same winner for both criteria | |||

-This is exactly the kind of problem LLM agents excel at: high-dimensional configuration spaces, target-dependent optima, and multi-objective trade-offs.
-An agent can run cheap scouts, learn target–config patterns from prior experiments, and adaptively allocate compute — something a static pipeline cannot do.
+This is exactly the kind of problem LLM agents can solve: high-dimensional configuration spaces, target-dependent optima, and multi-objective trade-offs.

 The agent framework is designed to work across multiple protein and molecular models: